GenZmeY/KF2-MSK-GS-Resources/banners/README.md

-# Warning
+# Copyright notice
-The rights to banner images are fully owned by the authors of the original images.
+The rights to the images used for the banners belong to the authors of the original images.